Project EDDIE Faculty Mentoring Network

 Teaching Scientific Concepts and Quantitative Reasoning Using Large Datasets and Inquiry-Based Learning

 Project EDDIE (Environmental Data-Driven Inquiry & Exploration) is excited to continue collaborating with BioQUEST/QUBES to work with faculty interested in adapting and implementing existing Project EDDIE teaching modules that address scientific concepts and quantitative reasoning using large datasets and inquiry-based learning.
-EDDIE modules are designed with an A-B-C structure to make them flexible and adaptable to a range of student levels and course structures.
+EDDIE modules are designed with an A-B-C structure moving from novice to expert and are adaptable to a range of student levels and course structures.
 Each module page includes activity goals, step-by-step instructions for implementing the activity, and presentations, handouts and data needed for each activity.
 Modules are designed to address scientific topics spanning environmental disciplines such as ecology, limnology, geology, hydrology, climate change, and environmental sciences.
-Participants in this Fall 2021 FMN will implement a Project EDDIE module and discuss topics such as math anxiety, inquiry-based learning, student motivation, and implementation strategies.
+Participants in this Fall 2022 FMN will implement a Project EDDIE module and discuss topics such as math anxiety, inquiry-based learning, student motivation, and implementation strategies.
 The theme of modules we will use this fall: sustainability & climate solutions!

-Project EDDIE is excited to offer new EDDIE Modules that address scientific concepts that range across the environmental disciplines.
-The new modules were developed by the EDDIE Community composed of instructors just like you.
-Every EDDIE Module contains the core EDDIE structure and was developed through a process consisting of peer and mentor feedback, piloting, and external review.
+Project EDDIE modules were developed by the EDDIE Community composed of instructors just like you through a process consisting of peer and mentor feedback, piloting, and external review.
 While these modules have been designed for one class setting, a purpose of the FMN is to provide support for instructors to adapt a module for their specific context.

 Benefits of Participation: